Cautionary note on

 - policy renewal and lapse rates;

-- legal actions or regulatory investigations or actions, including those in respect of industry requirements or business conduct rules of general applicability;
+- legal actions or regulatory investigations or actions, including in respect of industry requirements or business conduct rules of general applicability;

-- changes in accounting standards;
+- changes in accounting standards, practices or policies;

-- changing levels of competition; and
+- changing levels of competition;

 This communication is not intended to be a recommendation to buy, sell or hold securities and does not constitute an offer for the sale of, or the solicitation of an offer to buy, securities in any jurisdiction, including the United States.
 Any such offer will only be made by means of a prospectus or offering memorandum, and in compliance with applicable securities laws.